Learn how to give effectively

 With millions of charities to choose from, how can we tell if they’re effective?
 When deciding where to give, there are two important steps to consider:

-2. Support the charities that are most likely to make progress on them.
+2. Support the charities that are most likely to make progress on these problems.

 Find high-impact causes